-I won’t say too much about how to do this other than, once again, to mention Dan North’s blink estimation, which I’ve mentioned in other posts.
-However you do it, you need to confirm amongst the team that you think your goals are realistic.
+I won’t say too much about how to estimate other than, once again, to name check Dan North’s blink estimation, which I’ve mentioned in other posts.
+However you do it, don’t spend too much time on it.
+The value in estimates and planning is in the conversations the team and the business have.
+Like Eisenhower said, “plans are worthless but planning is everything”.

+One more thing: your whole team needs to agree that your timelines are realistic.
 This needs to happen with the entire team because everyone needs to buy into it.
 If you exclude anyone in the team from this process then you run the risk of someone in the team being presented with a plan they don’t believe in.
 Do not underestimate the damage this will do to team morale.

 Deliver early and often

-After that initial step, I like to think of the overarching product as a strategic goal and develop useful stepping stones from here to there.
-Each stepping stone should be its own marketable product or set of features.
+I like to think of the “finished” product as nothing more than a strategic goal and imagine a series of increments that will act as useful stepping stones from here to there.
+Each stepping stone is its own marketable product.
 This way we can deliver each stepping stone and measure how successful it is one our way to the strategic goal.
 For example, an automated image processing app might progress as follows:

-- An image viewer, with loading and displaying capabilities
+An image viewer, with loading and displaying capabilities

-- A basic editing tool, with contrast/brightness or some touching up tools
+A basic editing tool, with contrast/brightness or some touching up tools

-- An image catalogue, with storage and tagging capabilities
+An image catalogue, with storage and tagging capabilities

-- A social space, to allow users to upload, store, edit and share their images
+A social space, to allow users to upload, store, edit and share their images

-- Some more whizz bang algorithms
+Some more whizz bang algorithms

 When things change